CloudletLabs/swagger-t-str/README.md

         '200':
           description: List of users
           x-amples:
-            - description: should return the list of users
+            - description: should delete token
               auth: # we still need to tell that we want this example to be authenticated
-                Basic:
+                Basic: # instead of `true` defining an object to override `x-ample`
                   username: foo1
                   password: baz1
         '401':